 Because the plan is a defined contribution plan, we keep individual accounts for all participants.
-The Employee Retirement Income Security Act of 1974 (ERISA) excludes plans like this one from insurance provided through the PBGC.
+ERISA excludes plans like this one from insurance provided through the PBGC.

 Military Service

 You may be entitled to certain benefits under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
 The benefits you are entitled to will be determined at the time you return to work for us based on your period of military service and whether or not you returned to work during the period of time in which you have reemployment rights.